From court to exclusive interview and more

 Consumer law change, The Complaining Cow informs Tesco!

 Helen wrote to a number of supermarkets about their sites forcing online shopping to have paid-for carrier bags, with their orders, , which is illegal.
-The Consumer Protection Regulations 2008 prohibit any additional payments which appear as a default option.
+The Consumer Protection from Unfair Trading Regulations 2008 prohibit any additional payments which appear as a default option.

 I do believe Tesco is breaking the law.
 The Consumer Protection Regulations 2014 which amend the Consumer Protection…